 She has received numerous national and international awards to recognize and honor her pioneering work in physician health, including the 2004 College of Physicians and Surgeons of Ontario Council Award, and 2005 University of Ottawa Alumni Award for Community Contributions.
 She was named as the inaugural recipient of the 2011 Canadian Medical Association Misericordia Award.
 In 2015, the Ontario Medical Association awarded her the Glenn Sawyer Service Award.
 She has been awarded a Distinguished Fellowship in both the Canadian and American Psychiatric Associations for her innovative work in physician health.

 Dr. Katherine Allen

 Dr. Katherine Allen completed her psychiatry residency training at the University of Ottawa, and currently practices as a general psychiatrist at Montfort Hospital.
 She treats inpatients, outpatients and has a concurrent disorders group for people who struggle with psychosis and substance use.
 In addition to her clinical duties, she is also active in teaching, serving as the University of Ottawa Unit III Leader and Anglophone Content Expert in psychiatry for pre-clerkship medical students.
 She has won numerous teaching awards as well as an award in psychotherapy.
+Dr. Allen was awarded 2018 Educator Award for Collaborator Competency from the Faculty of Medicine in the University of Ottawa.
 Her personal interests include travel, hiking and yoga.

 Dr. Timothy Lau